serebryanaya/serebryanaya/README.md

-I’m a student at SCHOOL 21 (nickname @pveeta)
+I’m a student at School 21 / École 42
-🔭 I’m currently working on Minishell (42 Cursus)
+Nickname @pveeta

 <!--
 **serebryanaya/serebryanaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.